tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-21-convert-python-objects-to-json-ordered-keys.markdown

 ```

 I got an empty object as my JSON output.
-It can be pretty confusing since we can still refer to attributes using standard notation `object.att` and correctly retrieve value.
+It can be pretty confusing since we can still refer to attributes using standard notation `object.att` and correctly retrieve values.
 After searching the web, I finally figured out that it is a known bug, as documented [here](https://mail.python.org/pipermail/python-bugs-list/2006-April/033155.html).
 It says that if `__dict__` is not an actual `dict()`, then it is ignored, and attribute lookup fails if using that dictionary directly.